Master’s in Education Administration

 What Technologies Will Be Used to Facilitate Online Learning?

 Technology is a major component of online learning.
 Schools use different online learning platforms to facilitate instruction.
-Programs such as Moodle or Canvas act as virtual classrooms.
+Programs such as Moodle or Canvas act as virtual classrooms where students can access multimedia lectures, assignments, learning materials, and grades.
+Students can also collaborate and communicate with one another via online class message boards.

 What Resources Will I Have Access To?